ejparnell/server-browser-games/README.md

 As a user I want to be able to sign out of an account

 singed in actions
-As a signed in user I want to be able to see all Pokemon
+As a signed in user I want to be able to see all Pokemon cards
+    As a user I want to see an ordered list of Pokemon, followed by Trainers, followed by Energy Owned cards are highlighted - including quantity bubble Not owned cards are greyed out - button to buy pack where it is located

-    As a user I want to see an ordered list of Pokemon, followed by Trainers, followed by Energy As a signed in user I want to be able to search for Pokemon Search on rarity, type, name, number
+    As a signed in user I want to be able to buy a booster pack I want to see a list of all booster packs

+    As a signed in user I want to be able to search for Pokemon Search on rarity, type, name, number
 As a signed in user I want to be able to see more information about a Pokemon